 The nightclub worker claims Mr Curran lured him to his flat with the offer of a job.

 He alleges the former Dublin school teacher and principal tried to sexually assault him and that he grabbed a knife and stabbed him in self-defence.

-Cape Town Magistrates court heard he had been stabbed 26 times and had blunt trauma injuries to his body.
+The court heard at a previous hearing that Mr Curran had been stabbed 26 times and had blunt trauma injuries to his body.
 He had also been strangled.

-As well as murder Mr Onyoka has been charged with aggravated burglary and it is alleged that a Samsung Galaxy 9 mobile phone was not given as a gift but had been stolen from the deceased, Mr Curran.
+He also faces a charge of aggravated burglary and it is alleged that a Samsung Galaxy 9 mobile phone was not given as a gift, but had been stolen from Mr Curran.